arashmo/globalsync/README.md

 1. create a database, test data creation through scripts or inside the program
 2. create docker image and kubernetes manifest for the ease of deployment
 3. create a webhook for copy action based on data sanitization on RDBMS and user input validator
-4. create a frontend for it
+4. create a frontend, i suggest react library

 ##### support
 this software has been launched as beta there is no support, and its provided on  basis of "AS IS" without support or warranty  and all risk taken to use, redistribute is on the user side and developer has no responsibility regarding use, deployment, distribution in either test or productions environment.